What Does an Appraiser Do?

 An appraiser assesses the value of a property for those who own, rent, sell, manage, lend, or invest in commercial or residential real estate properties.
 They must have an eye for detail and good communication skills.
 Appraisers work on-site at property locations, checking every detail to determine the current property value.
 They also might appraise investment properties to assess the income potential.
-Appraisers might work for government agencies, financial institutions, or as independent contractors.
+Appraisers can work for government agencies, financial institutions, or as independent contractors.

 Appraisers assess the value of a property after a thorough inspection, by researching comparable homes, properties, buildings, public records, legal descriptions, and tax records.
 They analyze the collected data to determine the current property’s value and potential future value.
 They need good written communication skills as they prepare appraisal reports with their assessment results.
 They also need to stay current on standards, building codes, real estate market best practices, real estate law, and regulations.
 Good verbal communication skills and tactfulness are a must as appraisers spend time with property owners and may have to address conflicts that can arise if their assessment of the property value is not what the owner expected.